-They fear it’s not safer for them as a woman.
+They fear if solo travelling is safer for them as a woman.

 They fear their parents won’t allow.

-Fear.
-It’s what keeps us from living our dreams and doing what we’d always wanted to do.
+Fear!
+It’s always the fear that keeps us from living our dreams and doing what we always wanted to do.

-I remember when I’d initially decided to quit my job to travel (& I’m not asking you to do so), I was equally scared, as I was while leaving for my first ever indefinite backpacking trip to Bhutan.
-And two years later, even today, as I plan a trip, or worse, find myself standing behind the exit door of my home in New Delhi, or inside a railway station in another city, I feel no less scared to start the journey.
+I remember when I’d initially decided to quit my job to travel (& I’m not asking you to do so) I was equally scared as I was while leaving for my first ever indefinite backpacking trip to Bhutan.
+And two years later, even today, as I plan a trip, or worse, find myself standing behind the exit door of my home in New Delhi, or inside a railway station in another city, I feel no less scared.
 Fear of the unknown has always remained there.
 It has always accompanied me and proved to be more loyal than any friend, any habit, I’ve got in this lifetime.

 With all that fear, it was much easier to stay at home in my comfort zone than to break out and travel.
 And that’s what most people choose – a lifestyle based on public opinions and industry standards.
 They stay at home, held back by their own fears, wishing they could travel but never doing so.

 And I always encourage people to travel solo, at least once in their lifetime, because I’ve learned that such an experience educates us more than a job, a school can ever do.
 We learn to be humble.
 And to be stronger.
 To be self-reliant.
 And being positive, even in the toughest conditions.
 We meet people from different backgrounds, who help us expand our horizon, and see things more clearly.
 We learn about finding solutions to our fears.